 Make sure you cut carrots into small pieces and consider gently cooking them to make them easier for geese to eat and digest.

-Geese, like most birds, always enjoy corn and corn is an important dietary grain for them.
+Geese, like most birds, always enjoy corn and this grain is an important dietary grain for them.
 Corn is a wonderful source of energy in the form of carbohydrates and many B-complex vitamins, particularly B6.

 This is a great boost to a goose’s metabolism, but you’ll want to feed it sparingly because it tends to make them gain weight and geese struggle to digest large quantities of grain.